andresgbecerra/co-induction-anguar/Interview/Angular.md

    - The **@ViewChild** and **@ViewChildren** decorators provide access to the instantiated class of child components, allowing you to interact with non-private fields programmatically.

 - **Service**
+  - In Angular, a class with the @Injectable() decorator that encapsulates non-UI logic and code that can be reused across an application.
+Angular distinguishes components from services to increase modularity and reusability.
   - Service is a broad category encompassing any value, function, or feature that an application needs.
   - A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.
   - Angular distinguishes components from services to increase modularity and reusability.